boonsuen/cubik/README.md

 # Cubik
 A webapp for saving and organising links.
 Some usage includes knowledge base, reading list, or simple reference.
-Use it the way you like it.
+Use it the way you like.

 The stack:
 - React Static